0xPolygonHermez/zkevm-proverjs/README.md

 ## General info

-To build and run the files in this repository requires a Linux environment with at least 500GB+ of RAM.
+To build and run the files in this repository requires a Linux environment with at least **500GB+ of RAM**.
 The build process has been tested on Ubuntu 22.04.

 ## Requirements